AnaviTechnology/anavi-docs/anavi-macro-pad-2/anavi-macro-pad-2.md

 Gently use a USB to microUSB cable to connect ANAVI Macro Pad 2 to a personal computer.
 Please be careful with the microUSB connector, because a harsh bending of the USB cable may damage the microUSB connector.

-ANAVI Macro Pad 2 relies on QMK firmware, [Micronucleus](https://github.com/micronucleus/micronucleus) and [V-USB](https://www.obdev.at/products/vusb/index.html), an open source software-only implementation of a low-speed USB device for Atmel’s AVR® microcontrollers.
+ANAVI Macro Pad 2 relies on QMK firmware, [Micronucleus](https://github.com/micronucleus/micronucleus) bootloader and [V-USB](https://www.obdev.at/products/vusb/index.html), an open source software-only implementation of a low-speed USB device for Atmel’s AVR® microcontrollers.
 There is 5 second boot delay during which the Microchip ATtiny85 microcontroller on ANAVI Macro Pad 2 can be reprogrammed.

 Thanks to the QMK firmware, ANAVI Macro Pad 2 will be detected as human interface device and should work out of the box.
 Furthermore with QMK you have the freedom to fully customize each key.